Tobi29/Scapes/README.md

 You can check the available deployment targets using the `task` target (in Deployment group).

-Other than that, running the `deploy` target will run all available tasks.
+Other than that, running the `deploy` target will run all available deploy tasks.

 Note: Windows deployment can take a long time due to compression, edit `Setup.iss` to disable compression for testing.